lesmana/image-to-ansi-blocks/README.md

 together it is RGBA.

-the smallest drawing element of the terminal is a character. a character might be a letter, a number, a symbol, and, more recently, an emoji.

-on a typical terminal every character is the same size (monospace font). a character is about twice as high as wide. a character has a foreground color and a background color. for example a white letter on black background. the foreground color is white and the background color is black.
+the smallest drawing element of the terminal is a character. a character is typically about twice as high as wide. a character has a foreground color and a background color. both foreground and background color can be any RGB combo but no transparency.

 since a character is twice as high as wide, and a character has two colors (foreground and background color),